-June and bathing-delicious warmth carrying a soothing enervating germ making a not unwelcome lassitude-lazytude rather-you just don't feel like doing anything, and don't, as a rule.
-You simply surrender to complete or partial paralysis of mental and physical vigor, half awake and half asleep, just no "ambish" at all-and then some one says let's go swimmin'-and there's you panacea for the different things that ails you rivers.
+June and bathing-delicious warmth carrying a soothing enervating germ making a not unwelcome lassitude-lazytude rather you just don't feel like doing anything, and don't, as a rule.
+You simply surrender to complete or partial paralysis of mental and physical vigor, half awake and half asleep, just no "ambish" at all-and then some one says let's go swimmin-and there's your panacea for the different things that ails you.

+Unless you know your "ole swimmin' hole" and what dangers lurk therein, it is well to be careful when venturing into lakes or rivers.
 If you can't swim, it might be just as well to "hang your clothes on a hickory limb" and take a sun bath or a tub or shower at home-that's real safety first.

-Unless you know your "ole swimmin' holl and what dangers lurk therein, it is well to be careful when venturing into lakes or